santhoshK12/CS5720-HW1/README.md

 Overview of the Assignment
 This repository contains the solution for **Neural networks Assignment, covering fundamental deep learning concepts using TensorFlow.
 The assignment consists of four main tasks:

-Tensor Operations & Reshaping
+1,Tensor Operations & Reshaping
-Loss Function Analysis & Hyperparameter Adjustment Model Training Using Different Optimizers
+2,Loss Function Analysis & Hyperparameter Adjustment
-Neural Network Training with TensorBoard Logging Prerequisites
+3,Neural Network Training with TensorBoard Logging

+Prerequisites
 Before executing the script, ensure the following are installed: